neosoda/history/README.md

 ## Inspiration & Acknowledgments

-This project was born from countless hours spent exploring Google Maps, clicking on random islands, mountains, and remote places, and wanting to know their stories.
+This project was born from countless hours spent exploring Google Maps, clicking on random islands, mountains, and remote places at 2am, and wanting to know their stories.
 Special thanks to:

 - **[Valyu](https://valyu.ai)** - For building an incredible DeepResearch API that makes this possible
 - **[Mapbox](https://mapbox.com)** - For beautiful, performant globe visualization